What? Dancing in boots? Whoever heard of dancing in boots?

 Because the boots are sold online directly to consumers, the cost of the boots is approximately half the average cost of high quality boots.

 Tecovas are designed to be comfortable and stylish, so that the wearer can walk all day or dance all night without discomfort.

 Here are a couple pair of Tecovas boots to whet your appetite:

-The Wyatt is an ostrich and calfskin boot with round toe and one and a half inch heel. $355.
-Available from Tecovas.com.
+The Wyatt is an ostrich and calfskin boot with round toe and one and a half inch heel.
+It sells for $355 and may be purchased from Tecovas.com.

-The Jamie is a soft, supple calfskin boot with a 1 3/4 heel that is reinforced with a rubber grip. $235.
-Available from Tecovas.com.
+The Jamie is a soft, supple calfskin boot with a 1 3/4 heel that is reinforced with a rubber grip.
+It is available from Tecovas.com and sells for $235.

 What’s the difference between dance boots and cowboy boots?